fbpx

 In the 2023 Federal Budget, the Australian Government announced that from 1 July 2026, employers will be required to pay their employees’ super at the same time as their salary and wages.

-As well as reducing the incidence of unpaid super through more timely visibility that it has not been paid, paying super more frequently generates higher super balances through additional investment returns and compound interest on super paid fortnightly instead of quarterly.
-That will benefit 4.7 million workers who are currently paid super quarterly.
-A 30-year-old on median wages would have an extra $8,000 at retirement generated.
+Payday super will make it easier to identify that super hasn’t been paid.
+Paying super more frequently also generates higher super balances through additional investment returns and compound interest on super paid fortnightly instead of quarterly.
+That will benefit a quarter of workers who are currently paid super quarterly.
+A worker on median wages could have an extra $7,700 at retirement .

-Payday super puts all employers onto a level playing field, eliminating the unfair advantage that some get by holding back super contributions or not paying them at all.
+Payday super puts all employers on a level playing field, eliminating the unfair advantage some get by holding back super contributions or not paying them at all.

 Subscribe to be notified of